Aparajito: Critical reception

 During the Venice Film Festival, Penelope Houston, who was among the jury, broke protocol and told Ray personally: "I think it was magnificent".
-The chairman of the award ceremony, René Clair, was initially reluctant to give it the coveted prize; he eventually acquiesced, but not before saying to Houston: "I hope Ray will go away and learn how to make films!"
+The chairman of the award ceremony, René Clair, was initially reluctant to give the film the festival's coveted top prize; he eventually acquiesced, but not before saying to Houston: "I hope Ray will go away and learn how to make films!"
 The Japanese director Akira Kurosawa had an important film entered in that year's festival competition, Throne of Blood (Kumonosu-jō), which lost to Ray's film.
-However, many years later, Kurosawa's daughter generated a list of 100 films admired by him; this list quoted him as having affirmed the jury's choice as "Absolutely right" (though he misidentified the winning film as Pather Pancheli).
+However, many years later, Kurosawa's daughter generated a list of 100 films admired by him; this list quoted him as having affirmed the jury's choice as "Absolutely right" (though he misidentified the winning film as Pather Panchali).

-Emanuel Levy said: "Made in 1956 (and released in many countries a year later), 'Aparajito' indicates India's processes of modernization and industrialization and their inevitable impact on both individual and culture.
+Emanuel Levy said: "Made in 1956 (and released in many countries a year later), Aparajito indicates India's processes of modernization and industrialization and their inevitable impact on both individual and culture.
 Nonetheless, in his upbeat outlook, Ray suggests that individuals can rise to the occasion and might not be compromised by the corruption that characterizes the society at large".
-Bosley Crowther, who had earlier given a lukewarm response to Pather Panchali, saying that the film was so amateurish that "it would barely pass for a rough cut in Hollywood", praised it, saying that "Mr. Ray's remarkable camera catches beauty in so many things, from the softness of a mother's sad expression to the silhouette of a distant train, that innuendos take up the slack of drama.
+Bosley Crowther, who had earlier given a lukewarm response to Pather Panchali, saying that it was so amateurish that "it would barely pass for a rough cut in Hollywood", praised Aparajito, saying that "Mr. Ray's remarkable camera catches beauty in so many things, from the softness of a mother's sad expression to the silhouette of a distant train, that innuendos take up the slack of drama.
 Hindu music and expressive natural sounds complete the stimulation of the senses in this strange, sad, evocative film".
-At Rotten Tomatoes, Aparajito has a 94% fresh rating based on an aggregate of 18 reviews with an average rating of 8.7/10.
+On Rotten Tomatoes, Aparajito has a 94% fresh rating based on an aggregate of 18 reviews, with an average rating of 8.7/10.

 Awards and nominations

-Aparajito won the Golden Lion at the 1957 Venice Film Festival and, to date, remains the only film sequel to ever win the grand prize at the prestigious Venice, Berlin or Cannes Film Festivals.
-Along with the Golden Lion, it received the Cinema Nuovo Award and the FIPRESCI Award Critics Award in the process becoming the first movie to win all three.
+Aparajito won the Golden Lion at the 1957 Venice Film Festival and, to date, remains the only film sequel to ever win the grand prize at the prestigious Venice, Berlin, or Cannes Film Festivals.
+Along with the Golden Lion, it received the Cinema Nuovo Award and the FIPRESCI Critics Award, becoming the first movie to win all three.

-Ray also won the Golden Gate awards for Best Picture and Best Director at the San Francisco International Film Festival in 1958, along with the Critics Award for this film.
+Ray won the Golden Gate awards for Best Picture and Best Director at the San Francisco International Film Festival in 1958, along with the Critics Award for this film.

-The film won the Bodil Award for Best Non-European Film of the Year at Denmark in 1967.

-It won the Selznick Golden Laurel for Best Film at the Berlin International Film Festival.

-It also received the FIPRESCI Award and Wington Award at the British Film Institute Awards at London Film Festival.
+The film won the Selznick Golden Laurel for Best Film at the Berlin International Film Festival, as well as the FIPRESCI Award and Wington Award at the British Film Institute Awards at London Film Festival.
+In Denmark, it won the Bodil Award for Best Non-European Film of the Year in 1967.

-The film was nominated for the Best Film and Best Foreign Actress at the 1959 British Academy Film Awards.
+At the 1959 British Academy Film Awards, the film was nominated for Best Film and Karuna Banerjee was nominated for Best Foreign Actress for her role as Sarbajaya, Apu's mother.